Carlo Brandelli Studio works with clients on design projects, offering Creative, Design and Artistic direction.

-In 2009 Carlo established his own studio working with luxury brands & companies more discretely , working more behind the scenes taking on creative roles.
-The studio also focused more on artistic work, over the years Carlo’s method of working has become increasing linked to an Applied Art discipline, where craft is used as part of the creative process closely alligned to design development and produces as artwork which has an eventual end use.
+In 2009 Carlo established his own studio working more discretely , working more behind the scenes taking on creative roles.
+The studio also focused more on artistic work, over the years Carlo’s method of working has become increasing linked to an Applied Art discipline, where craft is used as part of the creative process, closely alligned to design development.
+Work produced as artwork which has an eventual end use.
 His first sculpture solo show ‘Permanence 2010 - Travertine marble stone & gold’ opened on June 25th 2010at RCM Galerie in Paris.

 In October 2011 several works were made in collaboration with the American contemporary artist Matthew Brannon with Casey Kaplan Gallery New York and shown at London’s Frieze Art Fair.
 Carlo produced a series of abstract coat sculptures made from rubber coated cotton as part of Matthew’s work with Casey Kaplan.
 Matthew Brannon’s solo show then opened in New York at Casey Kaplan in October 2011 and Carlo worked on several collaborative pieces all of which have been acquired by the acclaimed Contemporary Rennie Collection at Wing Sang gallery in Vancouver.
 This year also saw Carlo debut in a group show at Casey Kaplan.